FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 Figure 9.4 shows a class diagram for the LAYERED OPERATING SYSTEM ARCHITECTURE pattern.
 LayerN represents the highest level of abstraction, and Layer1 is the lowest level of abstraction.
 The main structural characteristic is that the services of LayerN are used only by LayerN+1.
 Each layer may contain complex entities consisting of different components.

-Figure 9.4: Class diagram for LAYERED OPERATING SYSTEM ARCHITECTURE pattern
+<Figures figure="9-4">Class diagram for LAYERED OPERATING SYSTEM ARCHITECTURE pattern</Figures>

 ### DYNAMICS

 Figure 9.5 shows the sequence diagram for the use case ‘Open and read a disk file’:

-Figure 9.5: Sequence diagram for the use case ‘Open and read a disk file’
+<Figures figure="9-5">Sequence diagram for the use case ‘Open and read a disk file’</Figures>

 - A user sends an openFile() request to the OSInterface.
 - The OSInterface interprets the openFile() request.